 There are many reasons why arbitration is chosen to resolve disputes.
 The reasons, and their order of importance, can differ for different parties, and for different types of disputes.
-Nevertheless, the key reasons parties choose to arbitrate are (1) confidentiality, (2) speed, (3) finality of resolution, (4) ability to choose the procedures, location, language, law and arbitrator(s), (5) cost efficiency and (6) limited discovery.
-To make these rationales a reality, however, requires planning on the part of contracting parties in drafting arbitration provisions and thoughtfulness in the positions they will take during arbitration.
+Nevertheless, the key reasons parties choose to arbitrate are (1) confidentiality; (2) speed; (3) ability to choose the procedures, location, language, law and the decision-makers (arbitrators); (4) finality of resolution, (5) cost efficiency and (6) limited discovery.
+In international dispute contexts, an overarching reason to choose arbitration is international enforcement ability in hundreds of countries under the New York Convention.
+In order to make these rationales a reality, however, requires planning on the part of contracting parties in drafting arbitration provisions and thoughtfulness in the positions they will take during arbitration.
 I discuss a number of these issues below.

 For many businesses, confidentiality in the resolution of their disputes is of major importance.
 Consider pharmaceutical, technology or industrial companies, where the confidentiality of formulas, testing and development ideas represent much of a business’s value.
 The same can be true of other businesses as well, such as professional services, retail, etc. While confidentiality protective orders can be obtained in court litigated actions, a party cannot know in advance how broad a protective order it can obtain in court and confidentiality orders run up against “sunshine laws” and public access rights once a litigation reaches the stages of summary judgment motions and trials.
 Arbitration, which is private adjudication, can provide confidentiality of documents and evidence throughout the proceeding.
 Further protection can be gained by providing for the level of confidentiality desired in the contract arbitration clause and/ or choosing in that clause a governing arbitration organization to administer the arbitration (or, at a minimum, an arbitration organization’s rules) that provide the desired degree of confidentiality.
 Within the arbitration itself, further protections can be sought from the arbitrators.